——— Chapter Art (Click to view) ———

 "Don't touch her, bastard!"

-A sickly man with short white hair and wrinkles covering his face stood alongside many other prisoners, all shackled together.
+A sickly man with short grey hair and wrinkles covering his face stood alongside many other prisoners, all shackled together.
 He had crude bandages lining every part of his skin not already covered by his clothes.

 "I'm sorry.
 I don't think you have room to talk here."

-"Why can't you just die."
+"Why could you not simply die."

 Just then, as if to answer her wishes, the ship began to tilt.